 About Husky Loves Japan

-Husky Loves Japan is a blog about Japan, created by a Norwegian-Japanese couple living in Tokyo.
-Our journey started when Onigunsô decided to import Husky from the cold capitol of Norway.
-This is our story, presented in the form of a blog about our number one common interest and love; Tokyo lifestyle.
+Husky Loves Japan is a blog about Japan, created by a Tokyo-based Norwegian/Japanese couple.
+Our journey started when Onigunsô decided to import Husky from the ice-cold capitol of Norway.
+This is our story, presented in the form of a blog about our number one common interest; Tokyo lifestyle.

 Who are Husky and Onigunsô?

-On a more personal level, we are booth foodies, both coffee addicts, and we love travel.
-And here are some of our favorite things:
+On a more personal level, we are booth foodies, both coffee addicts, we are both hopelessly addicted to Pokémon GO, and we love to travel the world.
+Here are some of our favorite things and places:

 Hard Boiled Wonderland...